The 8 BEST Compost Bins For An Apartment

 It does not have an additional container inside, like some other composter bins.

-For some, that might be a negative point.
-However, I prefer it, because fewer parts mean = less to clean and no leaking.
-Furthermore, it is has a solid construction, and there are no weld parts developing rust.
+Fewer parts mean = less to clean and no leaking.
+Furthermore, it has a solid construction, and there are no weld parts developing rust.

 The lid fits perfectly, and inside of it is an easily-replaced activated carbon filter.
 The thick activated charcoal filter absorbs the odors.